Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Gate Pose: Step-by-step instructions

-- Begin kneeling with your thighs perpendicular to the floor, and your knees and feet together.
+- Begin kneeling with your knees and feet hip distance apart.
 Bring your hands to your hips.

-- Open your left leg out to the side, externally rotating from deep in your hip socket and plugging your big toe mound into the floor.
-Keep your other hip directly over your knee.
+- Press down with all 10 toenails.
+Keep your pelvis in neutral position, neither tilting forward nor back, as you take your left leg straight out to the side in line with your right knee.
+Externally rotate from deep in your left hip socket and press the outer edge of your left foot and your left big toe mound into the floor.
+Keep your right hip directly over your knee.

-- Inhale and lengthen your spine and take your right arm out to the side, externally rotating so that your palm faces the ceiling.
+- Inhale and take your right arm out to the side, externally rotating so that your palm faces the ceiling.

-- Use your inhales to lengthen your spine and deepen into the side body stretch.
+- Use your inhalations to lengthen your spine and deepen into the side body stretch.

-- To exit the pose, slowly stack your shoulders on top of your hips, come back to both knees, and rest on your heels.
+- To release the pose, slowly stack your shoulders on top of your hips, come back to both knees, and rest on your heels.
+Repeat on the other side.

 Place a blanket under your supporting bent knee for padding.
 Gently lean toward your extended leg (without forcing).
 Be sure to keep your top shoulder blade back, avoiding rounding the spine forward.
 Repeat on the other side.